BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_4_Sending_Coins_with_a_Raw_Transaction.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-As we said, the `bitcoin-cli` offers three major ways to send coins.
-Section 4.1 talking about sending them with the `sendtoaddress` command.
+As noted at the start of this chapter, the `bitcoin-cli` interface offers three major ways to send coins.
+Section 4.1 talking about sending them the first way, with the `sendtoaddress` command.
 Since then, we've been building details on how to send coins a second way, with raw transactions.
-Section 4.2 taught how to create a raw transaction, an Interlude taught how to use JQ, and Section 4.3 taught how to use named arguments.
+Section 4.2 taught how to create a raw transaction, an Interlude explained JQ, and section 4.3 demonstrated named arguments.

-We can now put those together and actually send cash using a raw transaction.
+We can now put those together and actually send funds using a raw transaction.

 ## Create a Change Address

-Our sample raw transaction was very simplistic: we sent the entirety of a UTXO to a new address.
+Our sample raw transaction in section 4.2 was very simplistic: we sent the entirety of a UTXO to a new address.
 More frequently, you'll want to send someone an amount of money that doesn't match a UTXO.
 But you'll recall that the excess money from a UTXO that's not sent to your recipient just becomes a transaction fee.
 So, how do you send someone just part of a UTXO, while keeping the rest for yourself?

-The solution is to create a change address:
+The solution is actually to _send_ the rest of the funds to a second address, a change address that you've created in your wallet specifically to receive them:
 ```
 $ changeaddress=$(bitcoin-cli getrawchangeaddress)
 $ echo $changeaddress
 myrK8U3SE1nWh9y9XPho5aTrKYW6n8qSQv
 ```
-Note that this is a new function: `getrawchangeaddress`.
+Note that this uses a new function: `getrawchangeaddress`.
 It's largely the same as `getnewaddress` but is optimized for use as a change address in a raw transaction, so it doesn't do things like make entries in your address book.

-You now have an additional address inside your wallet, so that you can use to receive change from a UTXO!
+You now have an additional address inside your wallet, so that you can receive change from a UTXO!
 In order to use it, you'll need to create a raw transaction with two outputs.

 ## Pick Sufficient UTXOs

-Our simple raw transaction was simple in another way: it assumed that there was enough money in a single UTXO to cover the transaction.
-However, you'll often want create transactions that expend more money than is in a single UTXO.
-To do this, you must create a raw transaction with two (or more) inputs.
+Our sample raw transaction was simple in another way: it assumed that there was enough money in a single UTXO to cover the transaction.
+Often this will be the case, but sometimes you'll want to create transactions that expend more money than you have in a single UTXO.
+To do so, you must create a raw transaction with two (or more) inputs.

 ## Write a Real Raw Transaction

-To summarize: creating a real raw transaction to send coins will often require multiple inputs and will almost always require multiple outputs, one of which is a change address.
+To summarize: creating a real raw transaction to send coins will sometimes require multiple inputs and will almost always require multiple outputs, one of which is a change address.
+So that's what we'll be doing here, in a new example that shows a real-life example of sending funds via Bitcoin's second methodology, raw transactions.

-Here's the transactions we'll be using in this example:
+Here's the transactions we'll be using:
 ```
 $ bitcoin-cli listunspent
 [